cassandrahuber/cassandrahuber.github.io/essays/smart-questions-essay.md

 ## What I’ve Learned

-In conclusion, asking "smart questions" is an essential skill for software engineers.
-It helps you get better answers faster and makes online communities like Stack Overflow more productive.
+From these examples, it's clear to see that asking questions the “smart” way makes a big difference.
+It is an essential skill for software engineers as it helps you get better answers faster and makes online communities like Stack Overflow more productive.
 The big picture is that high-quality questions get you high-quality answers.
 It's almost like the golden rule that you are taught as a child, “Treat others how you want to be treated,” the same thing applies to questions: ask a “smart” question to receive a “smart” answer.

 Link to Eric Raymond’s essay: <a href="http://www.catb.org/esr/faqs/smart-questions.html"><i class="large github icon "></i>"How to Ask Questions the Smart Way"</a>